We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 However, the pros and cons listed below are universal to ALL Disney World resorts, regardless of category.

-Pros and Cons of Disney World Resorts
+Pros and Cons of Staying on Disney Property

 Let’s dive in to why we are really here, to take a look at the pros and cons of Disney World on-site vs off-site.
 We’ll start with the Disney World resorts.